Entertainment News Roundup: Temple kissing scenes stir trouble for Netflix India; Taylor Swift voted artist of year for sixth time at American Music Awards and more | Entertainment

 An Indian state on Sunday asked police to investigate after a member of the country's ruling party objected to scenes in the Netflix series A Suitable Boy, in which a Hindu girl kisses a Muslim boy against the backdrop of a Hindu temple.
 The series is based on an English novel by one of India's leading writers Vikram Seth and follows a young girl's quest for a husband.
 It is directed by celebrated Indian filmmaker Mira Nair.

-Taylor Swift voted artist of the year for the sixth time at American Music Awards
+Taylor Swift voted artist of year for sixth time at American Music Awards

-Taylor Swift was named Artist of the year at the American Music Awards on Sunday and won two other trophies in a ceremony held live in Los Angeles amid tight coronavirus restrictions.
-It was a record sixth win by Swift of the top prize at the fan-voted show, although she was absent from the Los Angeles ceremony and accepted her trophy by video, thanking fans for their support of her surprise lockdown album "folklore."
+Taylor Swift was named artist of the year at the American Music Awards on Sunday and won two other trophies in a ceremony held live in Los Angeles amid tight coronavirus curbs.
+It was Swift's record sixth win of the top prize at the fan-voted show, although she was absent from the ceremony and thanked fans on video for their support of her surprise lockdown album "folklore."

 'Freaky' Repeats as Winner at Quiet U.S. Box Office With $1.2 Million